-General and administrative expense for the three months ended June 30, 2010 increased by \$1.2 million from \$1.1 million for the three months ended June 30, 2009 to \$2.3 million.
-General and administrative expense for the six months ended June 30, 2010 increased by \$1.1 million from \$2.0 million for the six months ended June 30, 2009 to \$3.1 million.
-The net increases in both periods were primarily a result of compensation expense incurred in the three months ended June 30, 2010 related to the resignation of our chief executive officer, which was partially offset by cost containment measures associated with our headcount reductions in May 2009.
+General and administrative expense for the three months ended September 30, 2010 decreased by \$0.5 million from \$0.9 million for the three months ended September 30, 2009 to \$0.4 million.
+The net decrease in the three months ended September 30, 2010 was primarily a result of cost containment measures associated with our headcount reductions in May 2009 and outside services.
+General and administrative expense for the nine months ended September 30, 2010 to \$3.6 million.
+The net increase in the nine months ended September 30, 2009 to \$3.6 million.
+The net increase in the nine months ended September 30, 2010 included compensation expense incurred in the three months ended June 30, 2010 related to the resignation of our chief executive officer which was partially offset by lower expense resulting from the cost containment measures associated with our headcount reductions in May 2009 and outside services.
 General and administrative expense is expected to be higher in 2010, as compared to 2009, primarily due to the compensation expense related to the resignation of our former chief executive officer.

 In January 2010, we received a \$2.5 million milestone payment from an affiliate of the Paul Royalty Fund.
-The payment represents a milestone payment that became due to us in January 2010 under an agreement that we entered into effective October 1, 2005 to sell our royalty rights to Retin-A Micro® and Carac®.
+The payment represents a milestone payment that became due to us in January 2010 under an agreement that we entered into effective October 1, 2005 to sell our royalty rights to Retin-A Micro[®] and Carac[®].
 No additional payments are due to us under this agreement.

-Income (loss) from discontinued operations for the three and six months ended June 30, 2010 was \$112,000 and \$(12,000), respectively, which represents the income (loss) attributable to the Gross Profit Guaranty associated with the sale of our cosmeceutical and toiletry business.
-There was no Gross Profit Guaranty gain or loss for the three and six months ended June 30, 2009.
-See Note 8 of Notes to Condensed Financial Statements.
+Loss from discontinued operations for the three and nine months ended September 30, 2010 was \$36,000 and \$47,000, respectively, which represents the loss attributable to the Gross Profit Guaranty associated with the sale of our cosmeceutical and toiletry business.
+There was no Gross Profit Guaranty gain or loss for the three and nine months ended September 30, 2009.
+See Note 8 of Notes to Condensed Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q.